Douglas, Cork: Later developments (20th-21st century)

 In the second half of the twentieth century, Douglas underwent major changes as it became a full-fledged suburb of Cork.
 New housing was built and the area between Douglas and Cork City became built-up.
 Schools, shopping centres and other amenities developed to serve this new population.
-Douglas Community School was built in 1968, and the original Douglas Shopping Centre was completed in 1972.
-This shopping centre underwent a significant redevelopment at the turn of the 21st century (although, as of 2020, was closed following a fire).
+Douglas Community School was built in the late 1960s, and the original Douglas Shopping Centre was completed in 1971.
+This shopping centre underwent a significant redevelopment at the turn of the 21st century.
 A second shopping centre, Douglas Court Shopping Centre, was built in the late 1980s and a 5-screen multiplex cinema (since demolished) was also built.
 Several hotels, including the Rochestown Park Hotel and Maryborough House Hotel, were also developed.

 Following the release of the MacKinnon Report in 2017, covering a possible extension of Cork city's boundary, it was proposed that the Douglas area (including Douglas, Frankfield, Grange and Donnybrook) would be moved to the administrative area of Cork City Council.
-This, if implemented, would move all of Douglas to the city, ending the divide of the town between the city and county.
+This proposal would move all of Douglas to the city, ending the division of the area between the city and county councils.
 The boundary change (incorporating parts of Ballincollig, Douglas, Glanmire, and Rochestown within the city boundary) occurred in late May 2019.

 Residential areas

 From the late 19th and into the 20th century, there was an expansion of residential areas in the Douglas catchment.
 Housing developments (mostly private, with some social housing) were built in Grange, Frankfield, Donnybrook, Maryborough, Rochestown, Mount Oval and along the two main roads connecting Douglas to the city centre, the Douglas Road and the South Douglas Road.

 Donnybrook, for example, is south of Douglas village, and has a small supermarket, snooker club, football club (College Corinthians) and forested walkway (at Ballybrack Woods) which serve as amenities for the residential developments in the Donnybrook Hill area.

-Grange and Frankfield (encompassed by Frankfield/Grange parish) lie to the west of Douglas village, and are mainly residential areas served by retail outlets (including SuperValu and Aldi), schools (like Scoil Nioclais primary school) and other services (including an office of Douglas credit union).
-The residential development at Mount Oval has a bar, Spar, and a pharmacy.
+Grange and Frankfield (encompassed by Frankfield/Grange parish) lie to the west of Douglas village, and are mainly residential areas served by retail outlets (including SuperValu and Aldi), schools (like Scoil Nioclais primary school), an office of the Elevate Credit Union and other services.

 Amenities

 Amenities and green-spaces in the area include Douglas Community Park (a 5-acre park close to the centre of Douglas which includes a playground), and Ballybrack Woods (a wooded area south of Douglas village which is known locally as 'Mangala').
 Douglas has two golf facilities, Douglas Golf Club at Maryborough Hill and a driving range at Frankfield Golf Club.

-There have been calls to build a pedestrian and cycle trail through the woods around Vernon Mount, carried by an overbridge across the South Ring Road to Tramore Valley Park.
+Following calls to build a pedestrian and cycle trail through the woods around Vernon Mount, with a bridge over the South Ring Road to Tramore Valley Park, a new pedestrian and cycle bridge was opened in November 2023.

+There is a Scouting Ireland group based at the John Slye Scout Hall in Douglas.